Water Ski, Jet Ski, or Tubing Accidents

 While there are many personal injury attorneys in the United States, not all are qualified to handle watercraft accident cases.
 At Peter Thompson & Associates, our highly experienced personal injury attorneys have represented watercraft accident victims located throughout the State of Maine.
 Since these types of cases can be rather complex, it is crucial to hire someone that has the knowledge and experience to get you results.
 The attorneys at Peter Thompson & Associates leave no stone unturned and, will take all steps necessary to hold those accountable for your injuries.
 Contact us today to learn more about how we can help you.Contact Peter Thompson & Associates Now to Learn More About Your Case!

 If you have been injured in a watersport accident in the state of Maine, the experienced, knowledgeable, and highly qualified personal injury attorneys at Peter Thompson & Associates can help.
 We offer excellence of legal services to all watersport accident victims, guiding you towards a full recovery.
-Call us today at 1 (800) 804-2004 to schedule a free initial consultation at one of our conveniently located offices in Falmouth, Bangor, and Portland.
+Call us today at 1 (800) 804-2004 to schedule an initial consultation at one of our conveniently located offices in Falmouth, Bangor, and Portland.
 Home and hospital visits are available statewide.